On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Preliminaries

-In most conditional normalizing flows, the affine coupling transformations and affine injectors are the only components that depend on $\mathbf{y}$.
-Normalizing flows with this structure have successfully solved various inverse problems in imaging~\cite{lugmayr2020srflow,Song_2022_CVPR,wang2021low,kim2021noise,wang2022learning}.
+In most conditional NFs, the affine coupling transformations and affine injectors are the only components that depend on $\mathbf{y}$.
+NFs with this structure have successfully solved various inverse problems in imaging~\cite{lugmayr2020srflow,Song_2022_CVPR,wang2021low,kim2021noise,wang2022learning}.